Daredevil collected editions: Volume 8 (2023-2025, Saladin Ahmed Era)

 American poet, Saladin Ahmed, had been working on Marvel's Miles Morales series when he swapped to work on Daredevil, from September 2023.
 "I felt like I had a new, unique take on Matt and on Hell's Kitchen," he said.
 "That's at the center of this… him and his world."
-Saladin's Daredevil ran for two years, ending in September 2025.
+Ahmed's Daredevil ran for two years, ending in September 2025.